tidyverse/tidyverse/cran-comments.md

 ## revdepcheck results

-We checked 91 reverse dependencies (84 from CRAN + 7 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 147 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 4 packages
+ * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* heatwaveR    (NA)
-* specklestar  (NA)
-* updog        (NA)
-* weibulltools (NA)